thriveth/cosmotheoros/README.md

 I have spent some time looking around for good fonts to emulate the old-style Latin letters of the late 17th century, when I stumbled onto the fantastic [Fell Type] fonts designed by Igino Marini, which do just that: Emulate typical typefaces and print quality of that era.
 They are high-quality fonts with great support for OpenType features like historical style, different ligature sets etc. - I think it looks pretty good with these fonts.
 The fonts do not have a **bold** version, but this was not generally used at the time.
 This book uses the 'IM Fell English PRO' font.
 Best of all: They are free and open source!

 The use of the 'Long s'  (ſ) character follows the rules listed at the [Babelstone] blog for 17th century books.
-XeLaTeX has some support for simple rules, but as is described in the Babelstone blog post, these rules (basically: Short 's' at the end of words, long 'ſ' at the beginning and inside of words) are somewhat over/simplified and inaccurate.
+XeLaTeX has some support for simple rules, but as is described in the Babelstone blog post, these rules (basically: Short 's' at the end of words, long 'ſ' at the beginning and inside of words) are somewhat over-simplified and inaccurate.